Nextiva / Blog / VoIP

 The pushback on IVRs surrounds three main areas:

-• Can be frustrating for users if not designed well: Nailing the priority and frequency of questions is crucial to picking the right menu options.
+• Can be frustrating for users if not designed well: Nailing the priority and frequency of questions is key to picking the right menu options.

 • Lacks understanding of user intent: For example, billing queries could fall between teams depending on the specific question.